muratk3n/thirdwave/en/README.md

 ---

-Bama admin deported over 2 mil immigrants so I guess they did some 'Si, se puede!' in tune with CC?
+Bama admin deported over 2 mil immigrants so I guess they did some 'Si, se puede!' of their own

 ---